 Question: Where does Elmwood Baptist Academy receive financial support?

-Answer: Elmwood Baptist Academy receives NO financial aid from any sources other than tuition and gifts and operates solely on these.
+Answer: Elmwood Baptist Academy receives from tuition, fees, and gifts and operates solely on these.
 Any unpaid bills left with the school will be handled as any other business would handle accounts for collections.
 We encourage donations to Elmwood Baptist Academy’s Tuition Scholarship Fund.
 These funds are used to enable families struggling financially to continue sending their children to EBA.

 Question: What is the price for having a student at Elmwood Baptist Academy?